 It was really THAT bad.
 It would have been comical if the reality wasn’t so miserable.
 The food poisoning timeline was fast and furious, to say the least.

 Thankfully we were in a position to rest, rehydrate, and recuperate.
 The process took a few days, the first two of which we were utterly useless.
 Anything more demanding than a 10 minute walk was hard to conceive of, and even harder to act on.
 We drank a lot of water but we didn’t start drinking Oral Hydratation Solution until the third day, and it wasn’t until then that our strength began to return.
-By the 5th day our appetites came back, and we started eating regular food again.
+By the 5th day, our appetites came back, and we started eating regular food again.

-Preventing Food Poisoning
+Food Poisoning Timeline – Preventing Food Poisoning

-No fresh leafy greens – Unless you are absolutely sure these have been copiously washed with filtered water it is best to avoid eating anything in this category.
+- No fresh leafy greens – Unless you are absolutely sure these have been copiously washed with filtered water it is best to avoid eating anything in this category.
 Cooked greens are usually ok, especially in boiled soups.
 In the same vein don’t eat raw unpeeled fruit or vegetables.

-Ice – Most restaurants/hotels/bars in touristy areas use ice that comes from frozen mineral water, and they have it delivered daily.
+- Avoid Ice – Most restaurants/hotels/bars in touristy areas use ice that comes from frozen mineral water, and they have it delivered daily.
 Usually best to ask first if the ice is made from tap water before ordering anything with ice in it, however.

 If you are experiencing diarrhea or vomiting you need to make sure you rehydrate properly.
 If you are not doing a great job holding water in, go to the nearest pharmacy and pick up Oral Rehydration packets like the one pictured above.

-We were lucky enough to find a great doctor in Chiang Mai (see the comments below for her info) who took us in, spoke with us for 20 minutes after running tests and taking samples, and told us what each and every drug she prescribed did and why she recommended taking them.
+We were lucky enough to find a great private doctor in Chiang Mai (see the comments below for her info) who took us in, spoke with us for 20 minutes after running tests and taking samples, and told us what each and every drug she prescribed did and why she recommended taking them.

 Be on the look out for blood in vomit and stool and for high fevers.
 If you exhibit any of these symptoms seek out immediate medical care.
 In a hospital.
 Immediately.
 Blood in vomit or stools or/and a fever over 101 Celsius is nothing to be trifled with.
 So while we don’t mean to be alarmist it is best to get immediate professional care.

 If you are unfortunate enough to have to seek medical treatment, travel insurance will be your best friend.
 We recommend World Nomads.
 Click here for a quote, it takes less than a minute.